Keisir/inkdrop-navigation-helper/README.md

 ## Changelog

-See the [GitHub releases](https://github.com/keisir/inkdrop-navigation-helper/releases) oder [CHANGELOG.md](CHANGELOG.md) for an overview of what changed in each update.
+See the [GitHub releases](https://github.com/keisir/inkdrop-navigation-helper/releases) or [CHANGELOG.md](CHANGELOG.md) for an overview of what changed in each update.